10 years' experience in trimmed and washed peas & beans from Guatemalan smallholders for high-end markets

 Continued support to smallholder farmers through NGO ADISAGUA

 FairFruit Guatemala is increasing efforts to train and certify farmers through ADISAGUA, which offers a wide range of services in management support and institutional reinforcement.
-Collaboration with the Guatemalan Ministry of Economy and other donors has provided funding for the construction of 3 local processing facilities with 2 more following in 2014.
-ADISAGUA’s budget was $250.000 in 2013 of which $60.000 was funded by FairFruit Guatemala.
+Collaboration various donors organizations has provided funding for the construction of a new processing facility with cold storage near the production zones in order to improve raw material quality and efficiency (and therefore increase income for farmers) and generate local employment.

 In 2016, ADISAGUA started to execute 2 new projects:

 - “Every bean has its black” with the objective to improve sustainability throughout the supply chain of FF Guatemala (cofunded by the Ministery of foreign affairs of the Netherlands en in collaboration with the Ngo Woord en Daad)

 - AGRIJOVEN (cofunded by USAID) which promotes sustainable production of vegetables with young farmers as an alternative for migration

 Our main US client became a strategic partner in boosting our sales the US – a natural market for Guatemala.
 Revenue from US sales increased significantly due to higher sales volumes.
 A better understanding of our client needs, improved the service and was rewarded with better prices.

 During 2016 several new products were successfully introduced in the product portfolio of FF Guatemala: zucchinis, carrots, butternut squash as well as ready-to-cook mixes of these products with beans and snaps.
 The introduction of these products not only have strengthen the relationship between FF Guatemala and its clients, but also offer new opportunities for farmers.